NJ State Parks

 Minor Issues

-Error Prevention was limited.
-Users rarely saw helpful prompts or guardrails.
+Error prevention was limited, with few prompts or guardrails.

-Help & Documentation lacked modern support features such as search, FAQs, and a chatbot.
+Help & documentation lacked modern support features (search, FAQs, chatbot).

 Needs Attention